-The latest generation of the Process PlatformTM runs on Microsoft Windows Server 2008 64 bit and Microsoft SQL Server 2008 SP1 as well as R2 versions.
+The latest generation of the Process PlatformTM runs on Microsoft Windows Server 2008 and 2012 both R2 64 bit and Microsoft SQL Server 2008 SP1 as well as R2 versions and also SQL Server 2012.
 Itanium processors are not supported at this time.
 Both the SQL Server and the OS should be in standard editions or better.
 We recommend that the operative system is fully updated before installing the database.
+It is also recommended that Automatic Updates are enabled.

-Resultmaker applications will run on any hardware supported by Microsoft Windows Server 2008 and the Microsoft SQL Server 2008 64 bit.
+Resultmaker applications will run on any hardware supported by Microsoft Windows Server 2008 and 2012 R2 and the Microsoft SQL Server 2008 and 2012 64 bit.
 The higher load on the server expected the better hardware should be installed.